-TWU stands unequivocally opposed to discrimination in employment of any sort.
-Including hiring, promotion, lay-off or any other terms of employment, as well as discrimination in the workplace for race, creed, color, nationality, age or disability.
+TWU stands unequivocally opposed to discrimination in employment of any sort, including hiring, promotion, lay-off or any other terms of employment, as well as discrimination in the workplace for race, creed, color, nationality, sexual orientation, age or disability.

 The department plans training programs, workshops, conferences and seminars promoting the goals of the Human Rights Department.
 We work with the AFL-CIO and its statewide and local central bodies and help develop chapters and membership in recognized constituency groups such as: APRI, CLUW, CBTU, LCALAA, P A W, ARA and others.